ampproject/amphtml/contributing/CODE_OWNERSHIP.md

 ## Approvals required before merging a change

-Any change in AMP requires the approval of at least one OWNER of the code the change modifies, but this is a subset of the required approvals before a change may be merged.
+Any change in AMP requires the approval of at least one owner of the code the change modifies, but this is a subset of the required approvals before a change may be merged.
 See the [code contribution process](./contributing-code.md) for more details.